cocoon2wong/Project-Jocker/README.md

 - `--batch_size` (short for `-bs`): type=`int`, argtype=`dynamic`.
   Batch size when implementation.
   The default value is `5000`.
+- `--compute_loss`: type=`int`, argtype=`temporary`.
+  Controls whether compute losses when testing.
+  The default value is `0`.
 - `--dataset`: type=`str`, argtype=`static`.
   Name of the video dataset to train or evaluate.
 For example, `'ETH-UCY'` or `'SDD'`.
 NOTE: DO NOT set this argument manually.
   The default value is `Unavailable`.
 - `--draw_distribution` (short for `-dd`): type=`int`, argtype=`temporary`.
-  Controls if draw distributions of predictions instead of points.
+  Controls whether to draw distributions of predictions instead of points.
 If `draw_distribution == 0`, it will draw results as normal coordinates; If `draw_distribution == 1`, it will draw all results in the distribution way, and points from different time steps will be drawn with different colors.
   The default value is `0`.
 - `--draw_exclude_type` (short for `-det`): type=`str`, argtype=`temporary`.
-  Draw visualized results of agents except user-assigned types.
+  Draw visualized results of agents except for user-assigned types.
 If the assigned types are `"Biker_Cart"` and the `draw_results` or `draw_videos` is not `"null"`, it will draw results of all types of agents except "Biker" and "Cart".
-It supports partial match and it is case-sensitive.
+It supports partial match, and it is case-sensitive.
   The default value is `null`.
 - `--draw_extra_outputs`: type=`int`, argtype=`temporary`.
   Choose whether to draw (put text) extra model outputs on the visualized images.